 Enrollment in the Installment Payment Plan should be completed immediately upon receipt of the University invoice.
-The current outstanding balance will be divided into five equal installments, with the first payment due August 15, 2011.
+The current outstanding balance will be divided into three equal installments for the Summer Semester, with the first payment due June 30th, and five equal installments for the Fall and Spring Semesters, with the first payment due August 15th.
 Access to the plan can be made via Wilkes' secure Web site.
-Please see the enclosed document for enrollment instructions.
+Please seen the enclosed document for enrollment instructions.